 Prospective Hamline students should provide their official transcripts, demonstrating a minimum undergraduate GPA of 3.0 and bachelor’s degree from an accredited university, two letters of recommendation, and, depending on the program, either a statement of purpose or academic paper.
 Hamline offers a 10% tuition discount for alumni, and accepts some transfer credits from accredited graduate programs.

 Based in Saint Paul, Minnesota, Hamline and its School of Education are accredited by the Higher Learning Commission (HLC)er Learning Commission and the National Council for the Accreditation of Teacher Education.

 Storm Lake, Iowa

 Located in Storm Lake, Iowa, Buena Vista University offers a fully–online master of education in teacher leadership, curriculum, and design with an emphasis in teaching English as a second language.

 BVU’s 31–credit ESL master’s degree requires nine credit hours of core coursework in classroom leadership, curriculum, and design, and an additional 22 ESL credits.
 Topics addressed include second language acquisition for classroom teachers, applied linguistics, and methods and curriculum development in TESL.
 Graduates must complete an ESL teaching practicum at the K–6 or 7–12 level, as well as a capstone portfolio.

 Unlike many ESL master’s programs online, BVU’s curriculum focuses exclusively on teaching English as a second language at the K–12 level.
 Designed for current teachers, the program emphasizes second language acquisition while strengthening teaching skills and assessment techniques.

-Buena Vista University is accredited by the Higher Learning Commission, and its School of Education has conditional accreditation from the Iowa Department of Education.
+Hamline University is regionally accredited by the Higher Learning Commission (HLC)er Learning Commission, and its School of Education has conditional accreditation from the Iowa Department of Education.